Poor People's Campaign to launch bus tour in South Carolina

 "Too often in the South, the deliberate work of the southern strategy was to divide poor working-class white people, poor working-class black people, poor working-class brown people to try and keep them from forming a powerful political coalition and a voting coalition together," Barber said.

 Campaign co-chair Rev. Liz Theoharis said while the group is not partisan, they are political.
-In June, the Poor People's Campaign plans to take their actions to Congress for a moral conference and lead a march on Washington after the 2020 primaries.
+In June, the Poor People's Campaign plans to take their actions to D.C. for a moral congress and lead a march on Washington after the 2020 primaries.

 "We're nationalizing state movements," Theoharis said.
 "So much of this is about building the power of people at a local state level."